bboc/s3patterns/consent-decision-making.md

 The facilitator has the group gather in a circle and asks the owner of the proposal to briefly __present the proposal__.

-For the following steps the facilitator uses [Rounds][], i.e. they pick a random member of the group to speak first and then go around the circle clockwise or counterclockwise until everyone has spoken.
+For the following steps the facilitator uses [Rounds](rounds.md), i.e. they pick a random member of the group to speak first and then go around the circle clockwise or counterclockwise until everyone has spoken.
 If the speaker is interrupted or the group starts a discussion, the facilitator gently reminds them of the process.

 #### Phase 2: Clarifying Questions ####